South Kyle Wind Farm

 News about the project

-Ahead of that, Vattenfall is working with the local communities of Carsphairn, Dalmellington, Patna and New Cumnock to develop a bespoke fund arrangement reflecting local priorities and aspirations, a process which will be facilitated by our partners Foundation Scotland.
+Vattenfall is currently working with the local communities of Carsphairn, Dalmellington, Patna and New Cumnock to develop a bespoke fund arrangement reflecting local priorities and aspirations, a process which is being facilitated by our partners Foundation Scotland.

 The process so far

 Due to the challenges presented by Covid-19, in 2020/21 we weren’t able to meet people face to face and instead turned to digital engagement to find out what people’s priorities were for the future fund.

 In autumn 2020 we ran an online poll of over 500 local (you can read the results here) and this, along with looking at existing local community action plans, helped identify some key themes and aspirations.
 These were:

 - Tourism and Heritage

 - Sport and leisure

 Based on those findings, in early 2021 we ran online ‘Inform and Inspire’ workshops on key themes, sharing learning from other projects across Scotland which have used community benefit to create successful projects.

 Anyone could attend these sessions, which were aimed at providing people with food for thought in what the Fund might create for their local community.
 Projects shared what they had delivered, what they had learned and also what they needed to have in place to shape their success; it was a great opportunity for people to bring ideas and questions to the conversation.